OmarM-1/OmarM-1.github.io/index.md

 * Lab 10 part-1:

 	This was an interesting code because we used a header file to be able to find the county and state population from just the input of a county name.
 We put into practice the vectors and const functions we learned in class and used different functions to be able to return certain outputs.
+I hope to gain more understanding of functions and references as time goes on.
+That ability might be what is more important in this major later in the future.